Sessional and Part‑time Instructor Award for Excellence in Teaching

 - Two letters of support from colleagues

-- Additional supporting materials (e.g., course descriptions, descriptions of course innovations, publications or presentations on teaching, written comments from student ratings of instructions, additional letters of support, etc.) (max.
+- Additional supporting materials (e.g., course descriptions, descriptions of course innovations, publications or presentations on teaching, written comments from Student Learning Experience Questionnaire, additional letters of support, etc.) (max.
 10 pages)

 Candidates must be a part-time member of the Dalhousie University teaching staff.
 While there is no rigid criterion for length and breadth of service at the university, a teaching record extending over several years and including the teaching of more than one course is expected.
 Nominees shall normally be teaching at least one course at Dalhousie in the term of nomination.